 We are partnering with Stanford Dining to create a full-circle waste recovery project: We take pre-consumer food waste and coffee grounds from the dining halls (where our produce is used) to feed our compost piles and worm bins, turning waste into a source of fertility for the farm that will then grow more food for the dining halls.

-This spring the farm is piloting a new twist on community-supported agriculture (CSA).
+In the future the farm will be piloting a new twist on community-supported agriculture (CSA).
 Participants join the farm as 'members' and receive accounts they can load with dollars and/or 'hours' through working on the farm.
 FarmShare members will be able to come to the farm, harvest what’s fresh and manage their hours and checkout with a new custom open-source software package.

 This year the farm featured 29 varieties of cut flowers - dahlias and sunflowers, celosia and asters, snapdragons and amaranth - many in shades of Cardinal red.
 We provided sustainably grown seasonal blooms for campus events.
 In addition to gracing many a campus table, these flowers provide habitat for beneficial insects that help control crop pests, and nectar for our resident bee hives.
 If you are interested in ordering flowers for your next on campus event please reachout to our programs coordinator at jessgo at stanford.edu